Direct vs Programmatic Advertising: What's the difference?

 When to Choose Direct Advertising?

-If your brand values control and premium placement, direct advertising might be the better choice.
+Direct advertising might be the better choice if your brand values control and premium placement.
 This method works well for businesses that want to ensure their ad is seen in the right place at the right time.

 When to Choose Programmatic Advertising?